 - Electronic (PDF transcript)

-- Your transcript recipient will be emailed a link to a secure internet page where he/she can retrieve your official transcript
+- Your transcript recipient will be emailed a link to a secure internet page where they can retrieve the official transcript

-- o Printing is allowed
+- Printing is allowed

-- o Modifications are not allowed
+- Modifications are not allowed

 - Hold for Pick-Up

 - Once the transcript request is received in our office, the transcript will be available for pickup by the student (ID must be shown), or;

 - Authorized persons must bring a signed release statement from the student stating "I, [student's name], give permission for [third party] to pick up my transcript on [date]."

 - US Postal Service

-- Once the transcript request is received in our office, the transcript will be mailed within 1-3 business days.
+- Once the transcript request is received, the transcript will be mailed within 1-5 business days.
 Please allow an additional 5-7 business days for delivery by the United States Postal Service to domestic mailing addresses.

 - Express Mail

-- Transcript will be mailed within 1 business day of order to the recipient for receipt the next or second business day.
+- Transcript will be mailed within 1-3 business day of order to the recipient for receipt the next or second business day.